-10.1.1 The Sustainability Appraisal has been issued for consultation with the Submission Draft ELP.
-Following the Pre-Submission Publication Stage, the ELP and SA will be submitted to the Planning Inspectorate for Examination in Public.
+10.1.1 The Sustainability Appraisal has been issued with the Submission Version Estates Local Plan to the Secretary of State, for consideration by an independent Planning Inspector at an Examination in Public.
 Should the Inspector require any Major Modifications to the ELP, these will be reviewed to see if the modifications would need to be subject to further SA.
 Any alterations would be subject to further consultation.
 The Council will subsequently adopt the ELP and a Post Adoption Statement on the SA process, summarising the findings of the assessment, will be published.